Personal Pronouns

 Independent Pronouns

 Independent pronouns do not depend on other words in a sentence and can function as a predicate unto themselves.
-Their uses are:
+Their uses include:

 • Subject in a sentence with a nominal predicate